Why is Everest Base Camp Trek So Popular

 From Tengboche, the walk leads to exposed open terrain, leaving the green forest, as the walk gets closer to mountain wilderness.
 Walking on a nice high path staying in Dingboche, a lovely settlement located in beautiful Imjatse valley.
 Beneath the towering North Face of Ama Dablam and Lhotse, Nuptse peaks with superb views of the famous Island Peak.

-Dingboche is a nice scenic place for another rest and acclimatization day at an altitude of 4,340 m high.
+Dingboche is a nice scenic place for another rest and acclimatization day at an altitude of 4,340 m.
 Where one can enjoy the hike to higher viewpoints to catch more excellent views of surrounding giant peaks.
 Views include as far as Mt.
 Makalu with close views of Mt.
-Lhotse and Nuptse and Ama Dablam.
+Lhotse Nuptse and Ama Dablam.
 Walk from Dingboche leads to high above within moon-like landscapes as the adventure gets closer to Everest Base Camp.
 Where sunshine gets glaring and brilliant due to high UV, as the air gets thinner.

 Authentic Sherpa Culture and Scenic Tea Houses Places

-The trail leads to Lobuche and Gorakshep, then reach Everest Base Camp, on the foot of the world’s highest Mt.
+The trail leads to Lobuche and Gorakshep, then reaches Everest Base Camp, on the foot of the world’s highest Mt.
 Everest.
 Where one can enjoy the glorious spectacular views of arctic zone landscapes with remorseless fields of ice and glaciers.
 During the high mountaineering expedition season, the base camp will be flooded with many tents of climbers.
 As well one can enjoy the commotion and activities of the mountaineers at Everest base camp.

-After a great wonderful experience reaching Everest Base Camp, the next adventure takes you to viewpoint Kalapathar scenic hilltop.
+After a great wonderful experience reaching Everest Base Camp, the next adventure takes you to the viewpoint of Kalapathar scenic hilltop.
 Kalapathar is the highest point of the journey to Everest base camp at 5,643 m / 18,514 feet.
 Rewards you with a mind-blowing panorama of surrounding giant peaks with views of Mt.
 Everest at close distance.

 The return journey after a great time and experience at Everest base camp on the same route.
 Takes you on an alternative route via Pheriche windy valley, then joins on the same trail to Pangboche and Tengboche.
 Finally, the adventure ends at Lukla for a sweeping short panoramic flight back to Kathmandu.
 After an overwhelming adventure and experience, and realizing why the Everest base camp trek is so popular?
+Besides Everest Base Camp there are many onbark journeys like Three High Passes Trek, Gokyo Lake Trek, Gokyo Chola Pass Trek, and trekking peak climbing as well.
+If you’re an adventure lover let’s make a plan to visit the world’s massive Himalayas and immerse into stunning mountain vistas.